 "The inclusion of discretionary offenses for which students may be suspended has disproportionately harmed Black students even though Black students are not more likely to act out in school.
-Research has consistently established that Black students do not have higher rates of misconduct than other students.
-Rather, Black students are disproportionately disciplined for more subjective offenses, such as disrespecting a teacher or being perceived as a threat, than their White
+Research has consistently established that Black students do not have higher rates of students.
+Rather, Black students misconduct than other are disproportionately disciplined for more subjective offenses, such as disrespecting a teacher or being perceived as a threat, than their White counterparts.
+These disparities result from and perpetuate stereotypes about Black students, specifically the stereotype that they are aggressive and dangerous.